MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/devices/use-teams-panels.md

 You can reserve an [available meeting space](#meeting-space-is-available) directly from the panels device for an ad-hoc meeting.
 All ad-hoc meetings are automatically scheduled as Teams meetings.
 However, once the meeting space is reserved for an ad-doc meeting, you can't release or unreserve the meeting space from the panels device itself.
 Only admins of the device's resource account can cancel the ad-hoc meeting (via Outlook or Teams calendar) to unreserve the space.

-For an ad-hoc meeting:
+For ad-hoc meetings that are booked directly on the panel:

 - The start time is always the current time and as such you can't schedule it for a future time.
 - The end time can be until the next scheduled meeting or up to 24 hours from the current time, whichever is earlier.
 Check the **Upcoming Calendar** pane on the Home screen for the meeting space availability.
 - The duration can't be less than five minutes.
+Exception to this is when there is less than 5 minutes to the hour and there's another meeting scheduled starting from the next hour, then you can book the space until the next meeting start time.
+For example, current time is 1:57 PM but there is another scheduled meeting at 2:00 PM, in this case, you can schedule an ad-hoc meeting for 3 mins.

 To reserve an available meeting space for an ad-hoc meeting:

 1. On the Home screen, tap the **Reserve** button.
     :::image type="content" source="../media/panels-reserve.png" alt-text="Teams panels Home screen showing the Reserve button":::
 2. In the **Ad hoc meeting** pane, review the available end time choices.
-You can use the right arrow to see more times.
+You can use the right or left arrows to browse the available end time choices.

     :::image type="content" source="../media/panels-reserve-endtime.png" alt-text="Ad hoc meeting pane showing end time slots":::